Ericsun1999/Reconstructing-East-Asian-Data-Assimilation/Code/README.md

 The code `Figure5&6.R` uses the REACHES data to produce Figure 5-6.

 The code `Get_tempe_all_data.R` uses the REACHES data to produce the kriged REACHES data.
+(It can be skip for reproducing the Figures due to time issues)

 The code `Figure7-9.R` uses the kriged REACHES data and the LME data to produce Figures 7-9.

 The code `Choosetuning.R` uses the LME data to estimate the tuning parameters in section 4.1.
+(It can be skip for reproducing the Figures due to time issues)

 The code `Fused.R` uses the LME data to estimate the parameters in section 4.1, the result of parameters have been saved in `Data\par`.
+(It can be skip for reproducing the Figures due to time issues)

 The code `Figure10&11.R` uses the estimated Parameters for Beijing (LME data) to produce Figure 10-11.